amitofsk/dandy/docs/Dandy.md

 ```
 #### 10.2.1 Option D: Spin the motor at different frequencies

+In this section, we use the Arduino.
 Connect the motor to the Arduino.
 The figure below shows wiring for the Arduino Uno.

 Next, let's write code for the microcontroller that spins the motor at different rates.
 Open the Arduino IDE, copy over the code below, and try it out.